breser/git2consul/readme.md

 #### git2consul

-gi2consul takes one or many git repositories and mirrors them into [Consul](http://www.consul.io/) KVs.
-The goal is for organizations of any size to use git as the backing store, audit trail, and access control mechanism for configuration changes and Consul as the delivery mechanism.
+gi2consul takes one or many Git repositories and mirrors them into [Consul](http://www.consul.io/) KVs.
+The goal is for organizations of any size to use Git as the backing store, audit trail, and access control mechanism for configuration changes and Consul as the delivery mechanism.

 ##### Installation